orangebeard-io/SpecFlow-Plugin/README.md

 ```

-Now run your test as you normally do and see the results fly in to Orangebeard!
+Now run your test as you normally do and see the results find their way to Orangebeard!